• Skip to primary navigation

 This Ham and Cheese Galette can be anything.
 If you need a dinner, this is it.
 What about breakfast or brunch?
 That too.
 Or even a higher protein snack, this works also.
 Keep reading to find out more about this simple dish!

 If you want more galette options, let me suggest a few I love.
 This savory artichoke and spinach galette is a really great option.
 Or if you are a potato lover like me, this potato galette is also a good choice.
-Tomato and goat cheese galettes are one of my favorite in the summertime.
-Or maybe you like sweet?
+Tomato and goat cheese galettes are one of my favorites in the summertime.
+Or maybe you like sweets?
 These rustic and blueberry galettes are so good!

 Ham and cheese galette on a baking sheet.